Last updated on June 20th, 2023 at 03:49 pm

 Cedar Breaks National Monument

 Cedar Breaks is located about 40 minutes west of the Ranch.
 I had hoped to visit Cedar Breaks during this trip, but we ran out of time.
 It shares a lot of similar geology with Bryce Canyon.
 It features a large, deep, eroded limestone amphitheater sitting at 10,000 feet.
-I plan on seeing it next time we stay in the area.
+There are so many things to do in the area around Sevier River Ranch, that I’ve never had a chance to visit Cedar Breaks.
+I hope to eventually.

 Kanab is a popular destination in southern Utah near the Arizona border.
 It’s about an hour south of Hatch.
 Some of our family ventured down to Kanab and spent time sand sledding at Coral Pink Sand Dunes State Park.